CRYSTAL FORMATIONS

 The soda straws are very, very thin, and also have a drop of water at the tip that continues to fall.
 Actually, when examined very closely, we can see that they are hollow, like a tube (or a straw used to drink orangeade in summer!), and that instead of flowing on the outside, like other stalactites, water slowly seeps inside: that is why there is always a drop that swells at the very tip before falling!

-There are also those walls that form dams and trap small pools, the "gours"; they are made entirely of calcite and grow gradually as the water fills these small lakes.
 In those areas, the water is lively and flows.
 It flows over the edge of the dams which accumulate the calcite during the process.
 That is how these walls reach heights ranging from a few centimetres to several metres!

 In these active, agitated waters, we can also find rounded concretions that strangely resemble cauliflower heads.
 Therefore: they are called "cauliflower-like concretions".